roman-milk/roman-milk.github.io/a-christmas-tart-with-a-heart.md

  He forced himself to calm down, to hold himself in check.
 He'd nearly gotten carried away with Jenny earlier, had almost just climbed aboard and shoved his dick into her.
 But she was right.
 Savour it, let it all happen slowly and commit every moan and taste and texture to memory.
 He'd be wanking off this experience for the rest of his days.

  Finally, with a liquid plop, the kiss broke.
 Avril nudged John's chest with a hand, and the man found himself slumped next to Jenny in the sofa's embrace.
-Report_Story #3